usama7628674/sysb.AI/_posts/2020-02-04-how-to-get-static-subdomain.md

 Host sysb.ai
     SendEnv SYSB_SUBDOMAIN
 ```
-1. Now all we need to execute below command to get the custome domain
+1. Now all we need to do is to execute below command to get the custome subdomain
 ```
 ssh -R 0:localhost:8080 demo@sysb.ai
 ```